iamprim0rdial/cyber-security-notes/reverse-shell-def.md

 ### 15. **Post-Exploitation**

 - Actions taken after gaining access to a system, such as gathering information, escalating privileges, or maintaining access.

+- ### 1. **Bind Shell**

+- **Definition**: A bind shell listens on a specific port on the victim's machine.
+The attacker connects to this port to gain control.
+- **Example**:
+    - **Victim's machine**: A server running a bind shell on port 4444.
+    - **Attacker**: Uses a tool to connect to the victim's IP address on port 4444.
+Once connected, the attacker can run commands on the victim's machine.

+### 2. **Reverse Shell**

+- **Definition**: A reverse shell connects from the victim's machine back to the attacker's machine.
+The victim initiates the connection, which can help bypass firewalls.
+- **Example**:
+    - **Victim's machine**: Runs a reverse shell that connects to the attacker's IP address on port 4444.
+    - **Attacker**: Sets up a listener on port 4444.
+When the victim executes the reverse shell, it connects back to the attacker, allowing them to run commands remotely.

+### 3. **Multi Handler**

+- **Definition**: A multi handler is a listener in tools like Metasploit that can manage multiple incoming reverse shell connections simultaneously.
+- **Example**:
+    - **Attacker**: Uses Metasploit to set up a multi handler on port 4444.
+    - **Victims**: Multiple machines run reverse shells that connect back to the attacker's listener.
+The attacker can then interact with each victim session independently.

+### Summary

+- **Bind Shell**: Attacker connects to the victim's open port.
+- **Reverse Shell**: Victim connects back to the attacker's open port.
+- **Multi Handler**: Manages multiple reverse shell connections at once.

+### More about Listener:
+A **listener** is essentially a service or application that waits for incoming network connections.
+In the context of penetration testing and hacking, it's specifically designed to accept connections from other machines (like compromised systems).

+### Key Points:

+- **Function**: It listens on a specific port for incoming connections.
+- **Type**: It can be part of a broader application or framework (like Metasploit) or a standalone service.
+- **Role**: Once it receives a connection, it can interact with that connection, often allowing the attacker to execute commands on the compromised system.

+So, think of it as a service that "listens" for incoming connections, waiting for a client (like a reverse shell) to connect and establish communication.